 The paperwork to create an LLC in Alabama is the Certificate of Formation (called the Articles of Organization in many states).

-In Alabama, you have the option of downloading and mailing the Certificate of Formation or filing online.
+In Alabama, you can download and mail the Certificate of Formation or file online.

 Expect the LLC approval process to take around one week when filing by mail or immediately online.

-Related: How to fill out the Alabama Certificate of Formation
+Related: How To Fill Out The Alabama LLC Certificate of Formation

 - Bizee – Best prices for additional business services (starting at $0 plus state fees)